farazht/elegantchaos/README.md

 *elegant**chaos*** is a web-based tool for visualising chaotic mathematical systems.
 It was created with simplicity and elegance in mind, while also allowing for extensive customization and interactivity.

-This project was heavily inspired by [CodeParade's](https://www.youtube.com/@CodeParade) video on [Chaos Equations](https://www.youtube.com/watch?v=fDSIRXmnVvk), and it employs many of the same mathematical methods.
+This project was heavily inspired by [CodeParade's](https://www.youtube.com/@CodeParade) exploration of [Chaos Equations](https://www.youtube.com/watch?v=fDSIRXmnVvk), and it employs many of the same mathematical methods.

 ## Usage